Medical events should live up to the expectations

 Moreover, there are more and more patients who scrupulously research their condition with the help of digital tools, communicate with doctors through every possible communication channel and share their experiences to help other patients navigate the jungle of healthcare.
 They also expect doctors to treat them as equal partners when designing their treatment and care.
 These empowered patients can truly shape the future of healthcare.
 Ideally, they should also be involved in discussions about medicine and new methods of care.
 Thus, I do not attend medical events anymore not including patients either in the organizing committee or among the speakers.

 Data clearly shows that patient satisfaction and outcomes skyrocket when we involve empowered patients and e-patients in designing healthcare.
 Why would that be different in case of medical events?
-Luckily, it is getting easier to find conferences with active patient engagement on the organizing board.
-The Patients Included badge helps identify those events, where patients took an active part in making it happen.
+Luckily, it is getting easier to find conferences with active patient engagement in the organizing board.
+The Patients Included badge helps identify those events where patients take an active part in making it happen.
 Stanford Medicine X even launched an e-patient ambassador program.
 Invite, ask, engage them!

 2) Make attendance captivating through gamification!